-All employees would benefit from this course to learn more about what is construed as unacceptable behaviour toward a colleague.
+Harassment in the workplace is a big problem, and this training course is for all employees would benefit from learning more about what is construed as unacceptable behaviour toward a colleague.
 Managers specifically would learn how to see a situation developing and take the appropriate preventative action.

 These topics have been evident in the work-place for years and only the 1997 Harassment Act brought some relief and recourse for sufferers.

-This programme identifies examples of both harassment and bullying and provides strategies for dealing with both.
+This training course identifies examples of both harassment and bullying and provides strategies for dealing with both.
 If you are a sufferer, have suffered or need to understand your limits when running your team, then this course will help and support you.

-At the end of this programme the delegates can:
+At the end of this training course the delegates can:

 • Understand the Harassment 1997 Act and its clear outlines in law

 • List common examples of both harassment and bullying to enable a strategy to be implemented in their work-place

 • Understand differences between direct and indirect harassment and bullying